KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

 1. Open the [user interface](http://scssnebulaselfservice.scss.tcd.ie:9869/).

-2. Click on the *Images* sub-menu option (found in the *Virtual Resources* menu), select the `[VM] DebianWheezy [Research Ver 1.2]` image, and click the `clone` button.
+2. Click on the *Images* sub-menu option (found in the *Virtual Resources* menu), select the `[VM] DebianJessie [Research Ver 1.1]` image, and click the `clone` button.
 In the revealed pane, give the new image a name.
 We will use this image for the creation of our first virtual machine, but we will need to configure some files in it, so lets start by building a virtual machine from this image.
 The image is large so the clone creation will take some time.
 Next, select the clone you have created from the *Images* list, mark the clone as persistent by selecting the `make persistent` in the revealed panel (select the edit icon and change the value).

 3. Next, we must create a Template.
 Select the *Templates* sub-menu in the *Virtual Resources* menu create a new template.
 The template system is complex but we will perform a minimal configuration.